phaedon/smile-explorer/README.md

 Or, according to the quote commonly attributed to Richard Feynman: "What I cannot create, I do not understand."

-### Sources & attributions
+## Sources & attributions

-Many of the formulas and implementations are adapted from a close reading of
+The primary sources for formulas and techniques are:
 * Emanuel Derman, **The Volatility Smile**.
-[Wiley Link](https://www.wiley.com/en-be/The+Volatility+Smile-p-9781118959169)
+[Wiley link](https://www.wiley.com/en-be/The+Volatility+Smile-p-9781118959169)
+* John Hull, **Options, Futures, and Other Derivatives** (11th ed.)
+[Amazon link](https://www.amazon.com/Options-Futures-Other-Derivatives-Global/dp/1292410655)

+Much of the section on binomial trees and local volatility is based on Derman, and the section on trinomial trees and short rates is based on Hull.

-and many of the unit tests are based on the examples and end-of-chapter exercises in this text and others.
+In addition, a number of unit tests are built on the examples and end-of-chapter exercises in these texts.
+Where this is the case, I have provided references inline in the code.